-However, self-selection can still bias the results if students sort into schools and classes based on their specific unobserved factors.
-That is, students may choose the secondary school where peers are similar in some unobserved characteristics that are correlated with the potential start of daily smoking.
-Then the correlation between the probability of becoming a daily smoker and peers' smoking is spurious.
+However, self-selection can bias the results if students sort into schools and classes based on their specific unobserved factors.
+That is students may choose the secondary school where peers are similar in some unobserved characteristics that are correlated with the potential start of daily smoking.
+Then the correlation between the probability to become a daily smoker and peers' smoking is spurious.
 Students just indirectly express their preferences toward smoking by their choice of school.

-To overcome this problem, I assume that sorting into secondary schools is time invariant.
-This assumption is common in the current literature and usually results in a fixed-effect analysis (e.g., Lundborg, 2006).
-Here, however, I modify the fixed effect approach to the available data, which contain not only one class of first-year students, but also one class of third-year students in each school.
-Importantly, this approach is also directly derived from the decision-making process of applicants about their preferred schools.
-In particular, the smoking behavior of third-year students is used as a control for the first year students' expectation about their future classmates.
+To overcome this problem it is necessary to assume that sorting into secondary schools is time invariant and school specific.
+This is common in the current literature and usually results in a fixed-effect analysis (e.g., Lundborg, 2006).
+In this setting we employ a similar assumption as in a fixed-effect analysis.
+The methodology is, however, modified to the available data, which contains only one class of first-year students and one class of third-year students in each school.
+Importantly, this approach is also directly derived from the decisionmaking process of applicants about their prefered schools.

+In particular, the behavior of third-year students is used as a control for the first year students' expectation about their future classmates.
 The reason is the potentially important role of third-year students' characteristics associated with smoking for the decision of applicants about their secondary schools.
-To clarify this approach, I consider the following model of smoking decisions and school choices.
+To clarify this approach, we consider the following strategy related to smoking decisions and choices of school.

 In the first stage, individuals gain experience with smoking and related activities (alcohol and marijuana).
-These experiences are directly included in specification (2) using the vector of pre-secondary school characteristics $Exp{i(g),t-1}$ .
+These experiences are directly included in specification (2) using the vector of pre-secondary school characteristics $Exp{i(g),t-1}$.
 In the second stage, students choose a secondary school and go through the admission process.
-The final stage takes place at the secondary school - the decision to become a daily smoker can depend on actually revealed peers' smoking.
+The final stage takes place at the secondary school - the decision to become a daily smoker can depend on peers' smoking.

-The second stage is crucial for the effects of selection bias.
-The choice of secondary school can depend on various factors: individual preferences for schools, regional supply of secondary schools, quality of secondary schools, individual budget constraints, admission process, etc. The self-selection causes a bias to the extent that applicants choose a secondary school based on their preferences toward smoking.
-This can also be expressed as a minimization of the difference (Akerlof, 1997) between individual characteristics related to smoking and expected characteristics of future peers.
+The second stage is crucial for the selection bias.
+The choice of secondary school can depend on various factors: individual preferences for schools, regional supply of secondary schools, quality of secondary school, individual budget constraints, admission process, etc. The self-selection causes a bias if applicants choose a secondary school based on their unobserved preferences toward smoking, which can be associated with their other uncontrolled characteristics.
+This can also be expressed as a minimization of the difference between individual characteristics related to smoking and expected characteristics of future peers (Akerlof, 1997).
 Applicants might choose a school S that satisfies the following condition: